ECHOInternational/petit/readme.md

-Petit:Lambda Ruby Url Shortening Backend Service Based on AWS Lambda and API Gateway
+Petit:Lambda - Url Shortening Service Based on AWS Lambda and API Gateway
 ===========================================

+Put full description here.
+Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Consequatur ex quis, architecto placeat officiis sit ea esse laborum enim quibusdam cum modi saepe in alias deserunt explicabo eos dolore iste.

-## Environment Variables
+## Stack
-Petit is designed to be a Twelve Factor app and therefore all configuration should be done using environment variables.
+### Lambda Functions

+- **PetitRedirector** is a simple javascript function that recieves http requests from a load balancer and returns redirects based on entries in a DynamoDB table shared by both functions.

+- **PetitAPIFunction** is a Ruby application backed by Sinatra which provides the CRUD operations for the url shortener through Amazon API Gateway.

-### Amazon Web Services:
+### Tables

-To use the default DynamoDB you'll need all of the AWS credentials.

-- AWS_ACCESS_KEY_ID
-- AWS_SECRET_ACCESS_KEY
-- AWS_REGION
+### Event Sources

-### These variables set the configuration for the Petit app.
+#### These variables set the configuration for the Petit API app.
 - DB_TABLE_NAME (Name of the database to create/use)
 - API_BASE_URL (Ususally a HTTPS address with some security applied)
 - SERVICE_BASE_URL (Public base URL like 'http://bit.ly' )
-- NOT_FOUND_DESTINATION (Optional Address where public requests that result in 404 will be sent.)

 ## About The Author(s)